dfinity/nns-dapp/frontend/src/tests/e2e/README.md

 after it failed.
 It will show a screenshot of the moment it failed and a trace with a lot of screenshots and information about what happened during the test.

-If an end-to-end test failed on CI, you can download an extract `playwright-failure-results.zip` from GitHub and then use the report inside it with `playwright show-report`:
+If an end-to-end test failed on CI, you can download and extract `playwright-failure-results.zip` from GitHub and then use the report inside it with `playwright show-report`:
 ```